Updated for 2021

 Las Posadas on Olvera Street

 El Pueblo Historical Monument, 125 Paseo de la Plaza Los Angeles, CA 90012

 The Las Posadas celebration on Olvera Street is considered one of the oldest Christmas events in Los Angeles.
 For nine nights, beginning on December 16th through December 24th (from 6:30 pm to 9:00 pm), families can watch (or join) a candlelight procession.
 There will also be a “free theatrical performance of the classic Mexican comedy La Pastorela following each evening procession” as well as the breaking of a children’s piñata.

 12100 Mora Dr., Santa Fe Springs, CA

-The City of Santa Fe Springs hosts a Las Posadas celebration on Friday, December 13th at 6:30pm.
+The City of Santa Fe Springs hosts a Virtual Las Posadas celebration on December 11th this year.
 Enjoy a candle-lit procession, carols (sung in English and Spanish), performances by Mariachis and Folklorico dancers, and more.
-Food will be available for purchase as well.